Residence Hall Handbook

 - Sunday - Thursday 10 p.m. - 8 a.m.

 - Friday - Saturday Midnight - 8 a.m.

-Health and Wellness - These standards, requirements, and restrictions supersede all other Housing Policies until it is determined there is no longer a threat to public health by proper authorities.
-University requires students to comply with all guidance set forth by the CDC, including but not limited to social distancing and maintaining proper hygiene practices.
+- Health and Wellness - When the need arises to maintain the Health and Wellness of residents, those standards, requirements, and restrictions supersede all other Housing Policies until it is determined there is no longer a threat to public health by proper authorities.
+University requires students to comply with all guidance set forth pertaining to the Health and Wellness of the campus community.